Skip to main content

 Position

-Align Toasts on the bottom left of the screen by default.
-If this overlays essential content in your app, alternative positions are available.
-However, use these alternatives sparingly, as they're exceptions to the rule.
+Align toasts at the bottom left of the screen by default.
+If the default position covers essential content in your app, alternative positions are available.
+However, use alternative positions rarely, as they're exceptions to the rule.

 Toast vs. inline messages